essoen/essoen.github.io/content/blog/2021/2021-02-27-business-agility.md

 The premise here is that you ar e able to explore the problem thinking cratlively about it.
 You must develop theories and experiment.
 How might an organizatino best enable all teams to do those things?

  ### Real Cross-Functional Teams

-About cross-functional teams not only being about devops, frontend/backend, infrastructure etc, but enabling the team to
+What is capabilities does a team need to solve a complex problem?

+1. First, be able to see all parts of the problem they are trying to solve
+2. Second, see many possible experiments that might shed light on the prolem and the solution they might find
+3. Third, be able to act upon experiemnt, and roll out new changes

+Most teams, either in software development or otherwise, address one capabilitiy.
+A software delivery team [^4] rolls out changes, while a business/strategy team is trying to see the whole of a high level problem.

+To adress all three,  the cross-functional cannot be cross-functional in the sense that it knows about devops, frontend/backend, infrastructure or even designing a UX.
+They must be capable of things like
-1. Develop the product, including building the tech and UX, and data pipelines to improve it
+1. Developing the product, including building the tech and UX, and data pipelines to improve it
-2. Develop the product strategy, including selecting the next feature to build, users to build for, how to spend time and not spent time
+2. Developing the product strategy, including selecting the next feature to build, users to build for, how to spend time and not spent time
 3. And building the market strategy
 4. ..
 And propably many other things that I with my background cannot even think of.
 And that is sort of my point.

-Bring in referneces etc.
+ ### Bring in people, iterate over the whole problem

- ### Closing notes
 The recipe for building business agility seems to be the same as for building software agility.
 One could even argue that they are the exact same thing.
+And, it seems clear that the path to making value faster, is through solving the complex problems faster.
+This is, in turn, making sure that one has knowledge in the team that can adress the whole problem.

-Why then, do businesses only place a "reprresenative for the business" as a Product Owner in the development team, instead of bringing  the developers together with a thorough understanding of the product and market?
-Building organizations without silos is hard. [^3] Does that mean we should not try, or try harder?
+We need to stop placing "a representative for the business" as a Product Owner in the development team.
+This goes for design, UX and marketing as well, and all the other areas we miss.
+Creating flow is making sure our problems are solved fast, and the problems are about more than software.
+Building organizations without silos is hard. [^3] Can we come together, and try harder?

 [^1]: As defined in the [Cynefin Framework](https://en.wikipedia.org/wiki/Cynefin_framework)
 [^2]: This gang over at Agile Business https://www.agilebusiness.org/page/WhatisBusinessAgility
 [^3]: Reserach tells us that it is really hard to build cross-functionl teams.
 Or it tells us that doing it in just a part of the business is hard. https://hbr.org/2015/06/75-of-cross-functional-teams-are-dysfunctional
+[^4] A nickname for an organization based on [feature teams](https://svpg.com/product-vs-feature-teams/)